-The original article was published on https://luxiders.com/importance-of-changes-in-our-clothing-buying-habits/
+The original article was written for and published in the LUXIDERS magazine.

 The belief that clothes have short months to live after they end up in our closets should be abolished.
 We can start with a change of mentality and attitude toward our clothing buying habits and the whole process of wearing and buying new clothes.